pingan8787/awesome-ai-tools/README.md

 12. [Elicit](https://elicit.org/) 👉 Elicit uses machine learning to help you with your research: find papers, extract key claims, summarize, brainstorm ideas, and more.

-13. [ExamCram](https://apps.apple.com/us/app/examcram-ai-for-students/id1595934993) 👉 ‎ExamCram is an innovative app that uses artificial intelligence to help students study more efficiently.
-With ExamCram, students can convert any type of media, such as lectures or textbook passages, into personalized study materials, including flashcards and practice tests.
-The app's AI algorithms…
+13. [ExamCram](https://apps.apple.com/us/app/examcram-ai-for-students/id1595934993) 👉 ExamCram is an innovative app that uses artificial intelligence to help students study more efficiently.

 14. [Explain Like I'm Five](https://explainlikeimfive.io/) 👉 Ready to make sense of the world?
 ELI5 can help explain tough concepts in an easy-to-understand way.